 Research Project Mentoring Process

 We mentor our students through all phases of their extracurricular research projects, including Science Fairs, STEM Competitions and/or independent research leading to publication.
 In as few as 2-4 months, we can guide your student through a research project that culminates in a bona fide STEM publication or a phenomenal science fair or STEM competition entry.
+All packages include a full year of mentoring and unlimited meetings with Dr. Alex.
 Reach out to learn more and discuss what works best for your student and family.

 First, we take time to learn about your student’s STEM interests and passions, then we brainstorm project ideas that fit their preferences.
 Students can bring their own ideas or choose from an extensive list.